-minus-squareJim East@slrpnk.netOPlinkfedilinkEnglisharrow-up2·11 months agoI’m not familiar with the Black Sea specifically, but worldwide, yes, the vast majority of such dead zones are due to animal agriculture, which is also the leading cause of climate change.
+minus-squareJim East@slrpnk.netOPlinkfedilinkEnglisharrow-up2·1 year agoI’m not familiar with the Black Sea specifically, but worldwide, yes, the vast majority of such dead zones are due to animal agriculture, which is also the leading cause of climate change.

 Aren’t those zone dead because of agricultural runoff?
 We probably shouldn’t further lock ourselves in to poor farming practices.